babylonlabs-io/covenant-emulator/covenant-signer/transition-guide.md

 port = 2113
 ```

-Parameters:
+Below are brief explanations of the configuration entries:
-- `keystore-type`: Type of keystore used, e.g., "cosmos" for Cosmos SDK compatibility.
+- `keystore-type`: Type of keystore used, which is "cosmos"
 - `key-directory`: Path where keys are stored on the filesystem.
 - `keyring-backend`: Backend system for key management, e.g., "file", "os".
 - `key-name`: Name of the key used for signing transactions.